xamat/blog/_posts/2023-03-26-generation-defining-AI-moment.md

 As many scientists will try to convince you, nothing really revolutionary has happened on the technical side.
 The current revolution has happened mostly because of the accumulation of several recent (and not so recent) discoveries coming into place at once.

 The first one is Deep Learning.
-Deep learning, which some dismissed at first as “just overfitted large neural networks” when it re-appeared in the spotlight ten years ago, went from classifying cats (https://www.wired.com/2012/06/google-x-neural-network/ ) to much more impressive tasks like voice recognition or beating Go and Poker professional players.
+Deep learning, which some dismissed at first as “just overfitted large neural networks” when it re-appeared in the spotlight ten years ago, went from [classifying cats](https://www.wired.com/2012/06/google-x-neural-network/ ) to much more impressive tasks like voice recognition or beating Go and Poker professional players.

 Only five years ago, a novel deep learning architecture, the Transformer, grabbed everyone’s attention (pun intended).
 In only five years, there has been an explosion of Transformer models.
-You can read all about them in my now popular Transformer catalog (https://amatriain.net/blog/transformer-models-an-introduction-and-catalog-2d1e9039f376/).
+You can read all about them in my now popular [Transformer catalog](https://amatriain.net/blog/transformer-models-an-introduction-and-catalog-2d1e9039f376/).

 <img src="/blog/images/99-03.png">